c-staton/billdivider/README.md

 Bill Divider is an app that will split up your monthly bills with just a few clicks.
 A common headache is having to calculate how much each person needs to pay of a bill that has constanly changing variables.
 With Bill Divider you can add each cost one by one to create your bill.
 You then can enter the amount of people you want to split your bill amongst.
 Bill Divider will quickly calulate and display your bill for easy readible.
 Alos Bill Divider saves all your bills to your account for a constant kept record with viewing and editing capabilites for all past bills.

 The design of this app was built with a mobile-first concept so that dividing your bill is as easy as possible even from your smart phone.
 With only a few clicks you can create an account, create a bill, and have a calculated bill ready to share with all your housemates in under 2 mins.

+There is also a full backend to support the storing of all bills created for easy access to previously created bills.
+Both the PostgreSQL database and the Node/Express backend are both hosted using AWS (Amazon Web Services).